-- 1. Open the Add Filter dialog by doing one of the following: - In the filter pane, click the Apply saved filters icon and select Save Filter... - Go to the Search menu and select Save <spec type> Filter... - 2.
-On the Add Filterdialog, enter a name and folder location for your saved filter. - The default name is the filter expression. - 3.
+- 1. Open the Add Filter dialog by doing one of the following: - In the filter pane, click the Apply saved filters V icon and select Save Filter... - Go to the Search menu and select Save <spec type> Filter... - 2.
+On the Add Filter dialog, enter a name and folder location for your saved filter. - 3.
 Click OK to save.